Exploring Beyoğlu District Istanbul Turkey

 St. Antoine Catholic Church Istiklal Street

 I’ll venture into the Asian Side and visit the Princes’ Islands again, after acclimating a bit more.
 Did research, and things are OK for Americans here.
 Ironically, I met a couple from Salem Oregon at a café a few days ago.
-Police presence is dominant throughout major thoroughfares, but during outings, I haven’t seen any violence or protests.
+Police presence is dominant throughout major thoroughfares, but during outings, I haven’t seen any violence.

 Street Cats

-This visit, I haven’t noticed quite as many street cats, but there are some adorable kittens living down the street from my apartment.
+The street cat population in Istanbul is estimated to be 125K – 300K.
+This visit, I haven’t noticed quite as many cats, but there are some adorable kittens living down the street from my apartment.
 The mother cat is super friendly, but the kittens are skittish.
-They have a cardboard house and water and food is provided by neighbors.
+They have a cardboard house, with water and food provided by neighbors.
 I’ve shared food when eating at outside cafés and restaurants.
-The cats seem to sense which humans are prime handout targets.
-The street cat population in Istanbul is estimated to be 125K – 300K.
+Istanbul cats seem to sense which humans are prime handout targets.

 The weather continues to be fantastic, but rain is forecast for Friday.
 A mishmash of random Beyoğlu photos is attached.
 I’ll be here until the end of May.